AndreaBellomia/Django-Vue-Boilerplate/README.md

 # Django-REST
-Pre-configured django 4.2.1 project with Vue JS 3
+Pre-configured django 4.2.1 project with Vue JS 3.
+This configuration uses Webpack to supply static files to Django at development time Thus being able to use Django's SessionAuth avoiding Atuh via Token

 ## Prerequisites
 required `python 3.11`